 What Is Oyster Sauce?

-The Oyster Sauce does not taste strongly like oysters, but it still has the same salty umami undertones as oysters.
+As far as the distinct flavor of Oyster Sauce is concerned, it does not resemble oysters that much, but it still has the same umami undertones as oysters.
 You may suppose it tastes like the ocean based on the name, but actually, it doesn’t taste like fish or fish sauce.

 Oyster Sauce is salty, sweet, and savory at the same time.
 It is a must-have pantry ingredient in any Asian kitchen to improve the taste and look of almost any meal.